 Kyrgyzstan is a landlocked country located in Central Asia.
-It borders Uzbekistan to the west, Tajikistan to the south, China to the east and Kazakhstan to the north.
+It borders Uzbekistan to the west, Tajikistan to the south, China to the east, and Kazakhstan to the north.
 It’s the smallest country out of the five newly independent Central Asian nations.
 Bishkek is the capital and largest city of Kyrgyzstan.
 Other major cities are Osh, Jalal-Abad, and Karakol.

 Kyrgyzstan Satellite Map

 Kyrgyzstan occupies an area of 199,951 square kilometers (77,202 sq mi), which is similar to the area of Belarus.
 The climate is continental with cold winters and warm summers.
 The country contains the seventh deepest lake in the world, Issyk-Kul Lake.
-This endorheic lake in the Northern Tian Shan mountains in Eastern Kyrgyzstan.
+This endorheic lake is in the Northern Tian Shan mountains in Eastern Kyrgyzstan.
 Kyrgyzstan’s longest river is the Chu River.

 Kyrgyzstan Physical Map